Chaos Theory Part 2

 Verse 5: God called the light “day” and the darkness he called “night.”
 And there was evening, and there was morning — the first day.

-I suggest that the chaotic period may have taken place while the Spirit of the Lord was”hovering” in verse 2.
-One reason I think that is the Hebrew word translated as “hovering” can also be translated as fluttering, and definitely calls to mind images of a bird hovering.
+I suggest that a chaotic period may have taken place while the Spirit of the Lord was”hovering” in verse 2.
+One reason I think that is because the Hebrew word translated as “hovering” can also be translated as “fluttering”, and definitely calls to mind images of a bird hovering.
 The same Hebrew word is used as a reference to what a bird does over its young (Deuteronomy 32:11) and what God does when He shields Jerusalem (Isaiah 31:5).
 Perhaps the end of chaos, when light and darkness were separated, was a compassionate act of God.
 I expect that it was His mercy.

 The fact that humankind were born into an orderly universe says something about what the Lord intended for us.
 The fact that the Lord placed limits upon what Adam and Eve were allowed to do in Eden says something about the orderly behavior required of us by God.